Overview of Export Procedures and Documentations

 The Indian exporter needs to confirm that he possesses all the necessary shipping documents.

-The exporter of the goods need to comply with banking formalities after submission of the bill of exchange.
+The exporter of the goods needs to comply with banking formalities after submission of the bill of exchange.

 Export Procedure and Documentation

-In the previous section we have learnt about the export procedure formalities here we will know about the documentation necessary -
+In the previous section, we have learned about the export procedure formalities here we will know about the documentation necessary -

 Step 1: Receive an Inquiry

-The first step in the shipping documentation process is when someone urges to buy products.
+The first step in the shipping documentation process is when someone urges them to buy products.